 As mentioned, Hebrew and BP have a definite article.
 Chierchia (1998) proposed that covert Iota type-shifting is blocked whenever the language has an overt way of achieving the same results.
-Since Hebrew and BP have a definite article, covert Iota type-shifting is blocked, so full-fledged bare nouns can only shift to kinds and cannot refer to contextually salient individuals.
+Since Hebrew and BP have a definite article, covert Iota type-shifting is blocked.

-Cyrino & Espinal (2015) argue that bare nominals in BP can be interpreted as entity-type expressions, in which case they are DPs headed by a null D. Here we adopt their view.
-We assume BP has a null D, which combines with nP to yield an entity-type expression.
-The definite null subject has thus the structure in $(59)^5$:
+Cyrino and Espinal (2015) argue that bare nominals in BP can be interpreted as entity-type expressions, in which case they are DPs headed by a null D. Here I adopt their view.
+The definite null subject has thus the structure in (56)7:

-$$(59) \quad [{DP} [D \emptyset] [{nP} \emptyset]]$$
+$(56) [DP[D\emptyset][nP\emptyset]]^8$